EMP White LogoErin Morrison Photography Logo

 7. Choose Your Wedding Party

 From a professional photographer aspect, the selection of your bridal party has a big impact on your wedding day.
-I recommend not reaching out to your bridal party immediately following your engagement.
+I recommend not reaching out to your bridal party right away after your engagement.
 Take time to consider who will be up there with you.
-Because let’s be honest, weddings are stressful, and adding certain people into a stressful situation is like adding gasoline to a fire.
+Because let’s be honest, weddings are stressful, and adding certain people to the mix is like adding gasoline to a fire.
 We don’t need dumpster fires on your wedding day!
 Therefore, we recommend that you think twice about who you invite, set honest expectations with them, and include your family members if you can.
 Make sure you choose someone responsible for your Maid of Honor, Matron of Honor, and Best Man.
 We don’t need anyone losing wedding rings.

 Just a reminder that more isn’t necessarily the merrier.
 If you want 12 bridesmaids and 12 groomsmen at your wedding, then there needs to be a place or an opportunity for all of you to have your photo taken.
 Like, all in one spot.
 Is there space at your venue for this?
 Will this add time to your photography timeline?
 And, therefore, will it cost you more money in the long run?
 Can you afford 13 bouquets and 13 boutonnieres?
 Can you afford the stress of dealing with 24 people and their questions, comments, and personalities?